jmratwork/techanalysissecmanage-crcz-lm5v1c/legacy/sandboxes/provisioning_subcase_1b/README.md

-# Provisioning Subcase 1b Packages
+# Provisioning Subcase 1b Packages (Archived)

+> **Archived:** Provisioning assets for Subcase 1b are retained here for reference only and are not part of the active training deliverables.
+Do not publish these packages to current ranges.

 This directory contains example automation for provisioning the subcase 1b sandbox.
 The NG-SOC components are distributed through a private APT repository.
 Each host installs the required